bancika/diy-layout-creator/Building.md

 ##### Step 0: configure Ant #####

-Go wo "Window" -> "Preferences" -> "Ant" -> "Runtime" and add these three files to the "Ant Home Entries" library, using the "Add JARS..." button, then Apply them:
+Go to "Window" -> "Preferences" -> "Ant" -> "Runtime" and add these three files to the "Ant Home Entries" library, using the "Add JARS..." button, then Apply them:

 "diylc-swing/tools/ant-lib/appbundler-1.0.1.jar" <br>
 "diylc-swing/tools/ant-lib/jarbundler-core-3.3.0.jar" <br>